 Joan: But it was some wonderful research.
 And the way you wrote it was wonderful.

 Aura: Thank you.
 Then the poem didn’t really work as well.
 So then I sat in the Merchandise Mart and I guess I was doing shamanic journeyed as I was typing out.
 And I got a very powerful but angry message from the rainbow.
 It was kind of a call to arms.
 The poem I wrote had a lot of anger in it about what Chris Bednash calls the “ecocidal corporate kleptocracy.”
-But then the great aspect of creating a Healing performance with LFAE is that it’s all collaborative, as you mentioned with Desert Medicine.
+But then the great aspect of creating a LFAE performance is that it’s all collaborative, as you mentioned with Desert Medicine.

 Aura: So then I sat together with Joan and Natalja Aicardi and wrote the current concept which is a lot more celebratory as well as it is saying “Let’s look at the reality of what’s happening in the world”.